FAQ - Pet Dental Care

 We accept the following payment methods: cash, debit, credit card (Visa, Mastercard, American Express).

-Note: If the final cost differs significantly from the initial estimate (for example, if additional extractions are necessary), we will contact you during the procedure to obtain your authorization before proceeding.
+Note: If the final cost differs significantly from the initial treatment plan (for example, if additional extractions are needed), we'll contact you during the procedure to get your approval before proceeding.

 Coverage depends on your insurance policy: